rafaelherik/python-api-in-containers/SOLUTION.md

 ## Deploying using Ansible

-I've created a new playbook and variable files to support the ansible deployment.
+I developed a new playbook and variable files to support the Ansible deployment.

-The playbook is:
+The playbook app-deploy.yaml:

 ```yaml
 ---